miqueasmd/100_days_of_Code_Replit/readme.md

 If you like my work, consider supporting my studies!

+Your support will allow me to focus on my studies and work on new projects by covering educational tools and software licenses.

 Your contributions will help cover fees and materials for my **Computer Science and Engineering studies at UoPeople** starting in September 2025.

 Every little bit helps—you can donate from as little as $1.

 <a href="https://ko-fi.com/miqueasmd"><img src="https://ko-fi.com/img/githubbutton_sm.svg" /></a>

+Thank you for helping me achieve my dreams!

 ## Acknowledgements